How to Select a Rackmount Monitor

 Connecting the Raloy RW119-N-101 Rack Mount Monitor to a KVM Switch

 Rackmount Monitor Styles

-Rackmount LCD Monitors w/Keyboard and optional Rackmount KVM Switch allow you to save valuable rack space by consolidating your Keyboard, Monitor and Mouse into 1 or 2 U's of rack space.
-With an option KVM Switch you can control all the computers in your rack as well.
+Rackmount LCD Monitors w/Keyboard and optional KVM Switch allow you to save valuable rack space by consolidating your Keyboard, Monitor and Mouse into 1 or 2 U's of rack space.
+With adding the optional KVM Switch you can control all the computers in your rack as well.